Aruba Central Two-Tier Data Center

 - Aruba Central Initial Configuration

-- Layer 2 Two-Tier Core
+- Two-Tier Core

-- Layer 2 Two-Tier Access
+- Two-Tier Server Access

 - Two-Tier Reference Configurations